Team Bath (netball): Super Cup

-Netball Superleague
+Netball Super League

-In 2005 Team Bath were named as the South West England/West of England franchise in the new Netball Superleague.
+In 2005 Team Bath were named as the South West England/West of England franchise in the new Netball Super League.
 Together with Brunel Hurricanes, Celtic Dragons, Leeds Carnegie, Galleria Mavericks, Northern Thunder, Loughborough Lightning and Team Northumbria, Team Bath were founder members of the league.
-In 2005–06 with a squad that included Pamela Cookey, Rachel Dunn, Stacey Francis, Jess Garland, Tamsin Greenway and Geva Mentor, Team Bath won the inaugural Netball Superleague title.
-Team Bath won further Netball Superleague titles in 2006–07, 2008–09, 2009–10 and 2013.
+In 2005–06 with a squad that included Pamela Cookey, Rachel Dunn, Stacey Francis, Jess Garland, Tamsin Greenway and Geva Mentor, Team Bath won the inaugural Netball Super League title.
+Team Bath won further Netball Super League titles in 2006–07, 2008–09, 2009–10 and 2013.
+In 2023, England Netball announced plans to relaunch the Netball Superleague in 2025, with an aim to professionalise the league.
+During the tender process, the new operating standards for clubs made it unfeasible for Team Bath's senior team to participate in the league.
+This was due to the lack of arena provision, which formed a core part of England Netball’s requirements and despite ongoing discussions with potential partners there were no arenas in the region that met the requirements at the time.
+The team was disbanded after the 2024 season, however the franchise was given a license to continue to deliver the southwest performance pathway including a NXT Gen team.